Indiana Wesleyan Wildcats: Varsity teams

+IWU competes in 24 intercollegiate varsity sports:

+Club teams

+IWU has also competitive club teams in running (men's and women's), soccer (m/w), and softball.

 Championships

-The university has won 31 national championship titles, including 2 NAIA national championships from the record-setting 2006–2007 women's basketball team that went 38-0 and the 2012–2013 women's basketball team.
+The university has won 31 national championship titles, including 2 NAIA national championships from the record-setting 2006–2007 women's basketball team that went 38–0 and the 2012–2013 women's basketball team.
 IWU has won an additional 3 NAIA national championships in 2014, 2016 and 2018 in men's basketball.
 Katie Wilson and Lucia Solis won the ITA NAIA National Tennis Doubles Title in 2015.
 The other 26 titles are NCCAA national championships.
 The Women's Tennis Team has won the Crossroads League Conference Championship 31 years in a row.
 They have won more matches than any other tennis team in any division since 2014.
-The Men's Tennis Team won a record 41 matches in the 2021-22 season.
+The Men's Tennis Team won a record 41 matches in the 2021–22 season.
 No other tennis team at any level has won more than 39 matches in a given season.

+In 2023 they won the NAIA Women's Volleyball national title by going undefeated all season with a 38-0 seasonal score.
+In 2024, they won the national title again after an epic comeback in the final tie break against Bellevue from 8:14 to 16:14, sealing another triumphant season with a 34-win winning streak and a season score of 37:2.

+National championships

 Men's sports began Crossroads League play in 1968 and women's sports began league play in 1986.
 The university holds the record for league championships with 180 titles as of 2021.

-2006-2007
+Crossroads league championships

+2006–2007

 The 2006–2007 school year was a record year for IWU sports, winning conference championships in 10 of the 16 MCC sports, which is a conference record.
 Both the men's and women's soccer and basketball teams captured MCC championships, the first school to do so.
 In addition, the men's golf team captured its second straight NCCAA national championship and the women's tennis team won the NCCAA national championship as well (the program's third overall).
 The men's basketball team qualified for the NAIA national tournament and advanced to the Elite Eight for the first time in program history.
 However, the story of the year was the record-breaking women's basketball team, who captured the first NAIA national championship in school history by defeating College of the Ozarks in the final.
 The Wildcats posted a perfect 38–0 record, becoming the first basketball team in NAIA history to go undefeated.